 - Changes in skin tone

 Steroid injections are most often used for the types of acne that cause painful lumps beneath the surface of the skin (nodules and cysts).
 These conditions can take weeks to resolve on their own.
-After steroid injections, the lumps flatten, and the skin can clear up within two to four days.
+After steroid injections, the pain decreases, lumps flatten and the skin can clear up within days.

 This drug is effective, but it can cause side effects, including:

 - Thinning of the skin

 - Skin tone that turns lighter than normal

 Steroid injections are typically used as a temporary or occasional fix for stubborn cysts and nodules.
 They aren't used to treat widespread acne because of the possible side effects and the need for frequent doctor visits.

 Chemical peels might mildly improve the appearance of skin for people with mild acne.
 This procedure has traditionally been used to lessen the appearance of fine lines, sun damage and minor facial scars.